Bald Eagle Facts | Alaska Wildlife Guide

 Bald eagles have 7,000 feathers, and they can control each one individually to maintain their body temperature.
 Because of this insulating coating, eagles do not need to migrate due to cold temperatures.
 As long as there is a sufficient food supply, they will stay in one area year-round.

 VOCALSDon’t believe the movies.
 Most films that show a bald eagle soaring will use the descending shriek of a red-tailed hawk in the soundtrack.
 In fact, a bald eagle emits a series of high-pitched whistles that do not sound very fearsome at all.

 FEEDING HABITSA bald eagle’s preferred food is fish, which is why they are generally found near water.
 The rich feeding grounds of coastal Alaska and British Columbia host high concentrations of these birds, where they can feed year-round on abundant salmon and other fish.
-In the central United States, such as the Yellowstone area and in the canyonlands, they tend to be found along rivers and the shorelines of lakes.
+In the central United States, such as the Yellowstone area, they tend to be found along rivers and the shorelines of lakes.